baldurk/renderdoc/docs/how/how_capture_callstack.rst

 .. note::

 	Callstack gathering has a reasonable overhead during capture and can slow things down as well as cause more memory overhead.
-This can be mitigated with the 'only drawcall callstacks' option that only lists callstacks for each drawcall event.
+This can be mitigated with the 'only action callstacks' option that only lists callstacks for each action.

 Launching Capture
 -----------------